ijforst/writing-test-segment/using-qr-codes.md

 **Kanji**
 : A data type comprised of Japanese characters outlined in the [Shift JIS](https://en.wikipedia.org/wiki/Shift_JIS) character set.

+**Mode indicator**
+: A set of four data modules that show the scanner what type of data is contained in the QR code.

 **Numeric**
 : One of four data types a QR code can read.
 Numeric data contains a unique sequence of the numbers 0-9.